Oxidiz3/cse210-project/README.md

 ## Getting Started
 ---
-[how to install and run the program]
+clone the repository.
+Then open your terminal and cd into the game folder and run "python __main__.py"

 ## Project Structure
 ---